bootstrapworld/curriculum/lessons/functions-can-be-linear/langs/en-us/slides.md

 {layout="LaunchC"}
 # Simple Sequences and Straight Lines

-Turn to Part 1 of @printable-exercise{notice-wonder-linearity.adoc} and notice and wonder about this table and graph.
+Turn to Part 1 of @printable-exercise{notice-wonder-linearity.adoc} and Notice and Wonder about this table and graph.

 @image{images/notice-wonder.png}{width="700"}